 Disclosure: Stuart was gifted a Ninja Foodi Multi-Cooker to facilitate this review, which Ninja has not reviewed or approved.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The Get to know your Foodi pamphlet

 First off, it’s easy to use.
 It comes with a four-page Get to know your Foodi pamphlet.
 The easy-to-read document explains the functions of the multi-cooker and provides an overview of how to use them.
 It has a cooking cheat sheet on the back page, providing ideas about how to cook a handful of ingredients using the various settings.

 The cooking mode is controlled via buttons on the front of the machine.
 The duration of cooking and temperature or intensity, depending on the mode, is also set via buttons.
 It really is simple to use.

 On opening the packaging when the Ninja Foodi Multi-Cooker arrived, I was initially perplexed by why it came with a ‘spare’ lid.
 Get to know your Foodi explains that the loose lid is for use while pressure cooking ingredients.
 It twists on and off and has a vent at the back; flipping the vent after pressure cooking is complete releases a jet of steam.
 The lid doesn’t unlock until the unit has depressurised.